38/plumber/README.md

 boarder or even a load balancer.
 The goal of Plumber software infrastructure is the software shouldn't aware if itself is running on a single machine or a large cluster.

+The servlet is a small piece of code runs under the Plumber runtime environment.
-The servlet is ultra ligthweight service, by which means multiple servlet can share a same worker thread and occupy minmum amount of resources.
+It's an ultra ligthweight service, by which means multiple servlet can share a same worker thread and occupy minmum amount of resources.
 The isolation provided by the traditional micro-service architecture still applies, each servlet only have data dependency with servlet.

-##Introduction to Servlet
-A servlet is a user space program, or a micro-service.
 The programming model of a servlet is quite simple, it takes one or more input, and produces one or more output.
 For each time the exec function is called, the servlet reads data from input pipes and produces result and write it to output.
-Plumber has a few APIs provided to user-space servlets.
+Plumber has a few APIs provided to servlet.
 Each servlet is a really strighforward program, which reads from the input pipes and writes the result ot the output pipes.
-The Plumber runtime environment provides a simple UNIX-like abstraction API for pipe manipulations.
+The Plumber runtime environment provides a simple UNIX-like abstraction
+API for pipe manipulations.
 And the details of the network and inter-servlet communication are completely hidden by the environment.

 For each servlet it should have a initialization function, a finalization function and a execuate function (which is similar to a main function to a normal program).

+Plumber provides servlet a flexible protocol system and protocol management tools.
+All the pipes are strong typed and the Plumber runtime will be able to discover the incompatible protocols, etc.

 ##How to compile?
 To compile this project you need CMake 2.6 or later.

 	cmake . && make

 You can set environment variable to change the compile options.
 To learn all the configuration, use

 	make show-flags

 to see the full configuration parameters.

 ##Language Support
 ### C/C++ support